FaceONNX/FaceONNX/README.md

 **FaceONNX** is basically oriented for [.NET platform](netstandard) (C#), but it has [Python](python) realization.

 # Models
 **FaceONNX** is an open-source software.
-If you want to use models separately in your own projects you can download it from [Google.Drive](https://drive.google.com/drive/folders/1gh1E0yWqgzRX3Cxsp_EtZ2BAVOxyVAPb?usp=sharing).
+If you want to use models separately in your own projects or you want to build **FaceONNX** from sources you can download models from [Google.Drive](https://drive.google.com/drive/folders/1gh1E0yWqgzRX3Cxsp_EtZ2BAVOxyVAPb?usp=sharing).

 # License
 **FaceONNX** is released under the [MIT](LICENSE) license.